Featured in...

 If you have plans to downsize or move home in the future, it’s important to let your financial adviser know about this from the outset.
 They can adjust their search to make sure your credit agreement includes downsizing protection.
 Failing to mention your plans can be costly.

-Can estate beneficiaries pay off my equity release?
+Can estate beneficiaries pay it off?

 After death, the estate beneficiaries are given a period of time to sell the property and repay the equity release plan.
 Sometimes the length of time is as long as one year.